kythe/kythe/kythe/typescript/README.md

 Run `yarn test` to run the test suite.
 (You'll need to have built first.)

+Run `yarn run fmt` to autoformat the source code.
+(Better, configure your editor to run clang-format on save.)

 ### Writing tests

 By default in TypeScript, files are "scripts", where every declaration is in